Why Study Abroad?

 Our program follows the FORUM’s Best Practice Guidelines to keep our students safe.
 Our thoughts and condolences go out to all who have been affected by recent tragic events.

-During May Term, about 25 percent of Wartburg students will travel abroad for their coursework with a Wartburg faculty member.
+About 25 percent of Wartburg students will travel abroad for their coursework with a Wartburg faculty member each May Term.

 STUDYING ABROAD AND STILL GRADUATING IN FOUR YEARS.
 WORTH IT.